Lewis's: History

+Frederick James Marquis dominated the company after Rex Cohen's death in 1928.
+When he joined the board in 1920, aged 37, he was the first member of the board outside of the family.
+He became director in 1928 and chairman in 1936.
+Between 1929-1939 the company continued to expand against a difficult national economic background.

 Lewis's took over the Royal Welsh Warehouse—the company that started large-scale mail order—in 1938.
 The company responded to the Anschluss with a total boycott of goods imported from Nazi Germany, despite pressure from the pro-appeasement National Government of Neville Chamberlain.

 In 1951, the Lewis's group purchased the famous London department store Selfridges, expanding that brand by adding Moultons of Ilford in 1962 and rebranding it Selfridges.
 In 1965, Lewis's became part of the Sears Group headed by Charles Clore.
 In 1966, the group launched Miss Selfridge fashions, which later became a store chain in its own right.

 A branch was opened on Blackpool promenade, next to Blackpool Tower, in 1964 on the site of the Alhambra.
 The building had a distinctive 1960s design, with a turquoise tiled exterior.
 After it closed in 1993, building work was undertaken to remove some of the upper floors and the redeveloped site housed a Mecca bingo hall, with part of the ground floor space being subsequently occupied by Woolworths, and later by Poundland, Harry Ramsden's and a variety of smaller retail units.

 The company's Manchester store was one of several targets attacked by the Provisional Irish Republican Army (IRA) on 27 January 1975.